 The Remote-Open Detector (ROD) function issues a trip signal when the remote breaker opens during an unbalanced internal fault.
 This function detects that the remote breaker has opened by recognizing charging current on one or more phases following opening of the remote breaker.
-As shown in the functional logic diagram of Figure 1-6: REMOTE-OPEN DETECTOR LOGIC (ROD).
+As shown in the functional logic diagram below, the ROD output trips via OR2, AND1, OR2, AND2, OR3, and AND4.
 The Remote-Open Detector will not operate when a balanced three-phase fault is present.

-Figure 1-6: REMOTE-OPEN DETECTOR LOGIC (ROD)
+Figure 1-5: REMOTE-OPEN DETECTOR LOGIC

-ROD tripping can speed up tripping at the end of the line that otherwise would be the slowest to respond in a sequential-tripping condition.
+The Remote-Open detector can speed up tripping at the end of the line that otherwise would be the slowest to respond in a sequential-tripping condition.
 In a Step Distance scheme, ROD tripping is beneficial for any unbalanced internal fault not detected by Zone 1.
 In a Blocking scheme, ROD tripping is beneficial where system conditions are such that the fault current redistribution following breaker opening at one end is normally required before the other end(s) operates.
 The ROD function should not be considered as a replacement or substitute for a pilot scheme.

-Figure 1-6: REMOTE-OPEN DETECTOR LOGIC (ROD) is a functional logic diagram of the ROD function.
+Figure 1-5: REMOTE-OPEN DETECTOR LOGIC above is a functional logic diagram of the ROD function.
 The sequence of events that results in an ROD output is as follows:

-- No charging current is detected prior to the fault logic 0 output from AND2. - 2.
+- 1. No charging current is detected prior to the fault logic 0 output from AND2. - 2.
 A fault is detected logic 1 output from OR3. - 3.
-The remote breaker opens logic 1 output from AND3. - 4.
-The fault is still present, so the two inputs to AND4 persist for the time-delay setting of timer TL20.
+The remote breaker opens logic 1 output from AND3.

+4. The fault is still present, so the two inputs to AND4 persist for the time-delay setting of timer TL20.